tasogarenaki/tasogarenaki.github.io/_posts/2023-11-01-Princeton-Algorithms.md

 - Use 2d array to directly index relevant square.
 - Insert: add (x, y) to list for corresponding square.
 - Range search: examine only squares that intersect 2d range query.

+# 9. Hash Tables

+## 9.1 Hash Functions

+All Java classes inherit a method `hashCode()`, which returns a 32-bit int.
+If `x.equals(y)`, then (`x.hashCode() == y.hashCode()`).

+"Standard" recipe for **user-defined** types:

+- Combine each significant field using the 31x + y rule.
+- If field is a primitive type, use wrapper type hashCode().
+- If field is null, return 0.
+- If field is a reference type, use hashCode().
+- If field is an array, apply to each entry.

+Uniform hashing assumption.
+Each key is equally likely to hash to an integer between 0 and M - 1.

+## 9.2 Separate Chaining

+- Easier to implement delete.
+- Performance degrades gracefully.
+- Clustering less sensitive to poorly-designed hash function.

+Use an array of M < N linked lists.

+- Hash: map key to integer i between 0 and M - 1.
+- Insert: put at front of i th chain (if not already there).
+- Search: need to search only i th chain.

+## 9.3 Linear Probing

+- Less wasted space.
+- Better cache performance.

+Open addressing: When a new key collides, find next empty slot, and put it there.

+- Hash.
+Map key to integer i between 0 and M-1.
+Array size M must be greater than number of key-value pairs N.
+- Insert.
+Put at table index i if free; if not try i+1, i+2, etc.
+- Search.
+Search table index i; if occupied but no match, try i+1, i+2, etc.